awt2542/ViewController-for-Framer/README.md

 sketch.home.onClick -> Views.slideInLeft(sketch.menu)
 ```

-You can also set up links in directly Sketch using the [autoLink](#autolink) feature.

 ### <a name="transitions"> </a>Available transitions

 Transitions are trigged by using one of the transition methods.
 Eg. `Views.fadeIn(anotherLayer)`.
 Each transition accepts an animationOption object as the second argument.
 Eg. `Views.fadeIn(anotherLayer, time: 2)`